radzionc/increaser/prompts/context.md

 A task have a "Start" button that will start a focus session for that task.

 On the "Ideas" sub-page, the user can note down ideas for their projects to avoid forgetting them.
 An idea has a name, description, project, checklist and links fields.
 The user can turn an idea into a task by clicking on the "Turn into a task" button.
+The user can reorder ideas by dragging them.

 ## Principles